 Some inks, especially those with iron oxide, can cause swelling, itching, or burning during MRI scans.

-- Ask the artist to use pre-sealed, sterile needles and disposable gloves.
+- Use pre-sealed, sterile needles and disposable gloves.

-- Research and request ink brands that meet safety standards.
-In the EU, REACH-compliant inks are considered safer.
+- Research ink brands that meet safety standards (e.g., REACH-compliant).

-- Avoid tattooing over moles, scars, or existing skin lesions.
+- Avoid tattooing over moles, scars, or lesions.

 - Get a patch test for colored inks to rule out allergies.

-- Protect tattoos from sunlight, especially during healing, using broad-spectrum sunscreen.
+- Protect tattoos from sunlight, especially while healing.

 Tattoos & Cancer: Expert Recommendations by Dr. Ankur Prakash